evgenyneu/evgenii.com/blog/_posts/2018-09-29-three-body-problem-simulator.md

   <span>(5)</span>
 </div>

 Note the we got rid of the masses on the left-hand sides by dividing both sides by them.
 The equations look intimidating.
 However, these are not meant to be used by humans.
-It is much easier to write those equations in code, since they contain a lot of repetitions.
+It is much easier to write these equations in code, since they contain a lot of repetitions.
 But before we do this, we need to convert the equation into a computer readable form.

 ## Converting the equations to first order